 2: Thriving Vilamoura On the Algarve

-It might be a tourist hotspot during the summer months but if you are someone who loves to live close to the beach, wants restaurants on your doorstep and loves to play a few rounds of golf each week then this is definitely one of the best places to live in Portugal.
+It might be a tourist hotspot during the summer months, but if you are someone who loves to live close to the beach, wants restaurants on your doorstep and loves to play a few rounds of golf each week, then this is definitely one of the best places to live in Portugal.

-However, Vilamoura is a hive of activity with its huge marina acting as the beating heart of this amazing location.
+However, Vilamoura is a hive of activity, with its huge marina acting as the beating heart of this fantastic location.
 You’ll find plenty of restaurants and bars as well as upmarket shops to explore too.
 There are many golf courses across the area while the beaches stretch as far as the eye can see in both directions, making it possible to keep active and soak up the sun all year round.

 Getting around here is simple, the area is well maintained and you’ve also got plenty of supermarkets too.
-As expected, it’s a popular place with British people which means that you’ll also find a friendly expat community to embrace too.
+As expected, it’s a popular place with British people, which means that you’ll also find a friendly expat community to embrace too.

 3: Perfect Porto – That’s if City Life is For You